NVIDIA-Merlin/HugeCTR/docs/source/hierarchical_parameter_server/hps_database_backend.md

 For example, a value of `0.5` causes the HugeCTR HPS database backend to attempt to cache up to 50% of your dataset using the volatile database after initialization.
 The default value is `1.0`.

-* `refresh_time_after_fetch`: Boolean, when set to `True`, the timestamp for an embedding is updated after the embedding is accessed.
-The timestamp update can be performed asynchronously and experience some delay.
-Some algorithms for overflow and eviction take time into account.
-To evaluate the affected embeddings, HugeCTR records the time when an embedding is overwritten.
-The default value is `False` and this setting is sufficient when you train a model and embeddings are frequently replaced.
-However, when you deploy HugeCTR only for inference, such as with Triton Inference Server, the default setting might lead to suboptimal eviction patterns.

 #### Common Volatile Database Parameters